Sonderführer

 Sonderführer ([ˈzɔndɐˌfyːʁɐ]; "special leader"; in full: Sonderführer mit militärischer Kommandobefugnis, "special leader with military command power"), abbreviated Sdf or Sf, was a specialist role introduced in the Wehrmacht of Nazi Germany in 1937 for the mobilization plan of the German armed forces.

 Wehrmacht

 With the draft of Sonderführer to military service, the competence of civil experts and specialists could be exploited for military purposes.
 Certain assignments could be filled, from senior officers, company-grade officers, down to non-commissioned officer (NCO) ranks.
 A huge variation of service functions, e.g. in foreign languages, propaganda work, medical service, veterinary service and the like, was possible.
 Typically, the men were not trained as soldiers.
 They received the pay applicable to the position they were holding, but only by virtue of their temporary appointment.
 As a rule, Sonderführer were not allowed to execute the command and disciplinary powers vested in the rank.
-However, this was changed in 1942, during World War II.
+However, this was changed in 1942, during World War II, when they would receive commissions as reserve officers.